 How Do MYGAs Work?

-In a MYGA, you agree to pay an insurance company a premium in return for a guaranteed fixed interest rate on the contribution for a certain length of time.
-The term can be two years, three years, five years, ten years, or any number of years up to twenty years.
+In a multi-year guaranteed annuity, you agree to pay an insurance company a premium for a guaranteed fixed interest rate on the contribution for a specific time.
+The term can be two, three, five, ten, or any number of years up to twenty.

-You will either be able to cash out the premium and interest you’ve earned or extend your contract at the conclusion of the accumulation period.
-If you decide to renew your contract, the interest rate may differ from the one you originally agreed to.
+You can either cash out the premium and interest earned or extend your contract after the accumulation period.
+If you renew your contract, the interest rate may differ from what you originally agreed to.

 If you want to withdraw money from the annuity, you may have to pay fees called surrender charges.
-Your contract might let you take some of the money out without paying fees each year called penalty-free withdrawals.
+However, your contract might let you take some money out without paying yearly fees, called penalty-free withdrawals.
 Ask the insurance company about this when you get the annuity.

 Your contract may also allow you to take money out for emergencies.
-For example, if you need money to enter a nursing home, you may be able to take it out of your MYGA.
+For example, if you need money to enter a nursing home, you can take it out of your multi-year guaranteed annuity.

-Before withdrawing funds from a multi-year guarantee annuity early, keep in mind that one of the primary advantages of a MYGA is that they are tax-deferred.
-The money withdrawn won’t earn triple compounding interest that accumulates over time.
+Before withdrawing funds from a multi-year guarantee annuity early, remember that one of the primary advantages of an MYGA is that they are tax-deferred.
+As a result, the money withdrawn won’t accumulate triple compounding interest over time.

 Multi-Year Guaranteed Annuity (MYGA) Rates

 MYGA rates vary slightly from carrier to carrier and change daily.
-In June 2019, the best rate for a MYGAs with a 10-year surrender period was 4.30 percent, and the best rate for a MYGA with a seven-year surrender period was 4.19 percent.
-The best rates were 4.10 percent and 3.0 percent for MYGAs with five-year and three-year surrender periods, respectively.
+For example, in September 2023, the best rate for a multi-year guaranteed annuity with a 5-year surrender period was 5.60 percent, and the best rate for an MYGA with a seven-year surrender period was 4.50 percent.
+The best rates were 5.65 percent and 5.70 percent for MYGAs with five-year and seven-year surrender periods, respectively.

-MYGA rates are usually higher than CD rates, and they also compound each year.
-A contract with more limiting withdrawal provisions may have higher rates.
+MYGA rates are usually higher than CD rates and compound each year.
+Therefore, a contract with more limiting withdrawal provisions may have higher rates.

-The MYGA allows you to defer taxes on interest and compound it each year.
-Because the tax only occurs when you withdraw the funds, this may lead to a huge increase in wealth.
-It’s similar to investing in an IRA or a 401(k) but without restrictions.
+The multi-year guaranteed annuity allows you to defer interest taxes and compound them each year.
+Because the tax only occurs when you withdraw the funds, this may lead to a considerable increase in wealth.
+It’s similar to investing in an IRA or a 401k but without restrictions.

 The tax rules change depending on the type of funding in an MYGA annuity.
-Both the principal and interest will be taxed when income is withdrawn from a qualified annuity (IRA Annuity).
-Only the interest earned is taxed when income is withdrawn from a nonqualified MYGA.
+The principal and interest will be taxed when income is withdrawn from a qualified annuity (IRA Annuity).
+Only the interest earned is taxed when income is withdrawn from a nonqualified multi-year guaranteed annuity.

 Multi-Year Guaranteed Annuities vs. Traditional Fixed Annuities